Monetary reforms

 monete imperiali

-To put an end to the existing monetary disorder to the time, August it launched a substantial reform in the Roman coinage.
+To reduce the monetary disorder at the time of Augustus, he launched a substantial reform in the Republican Roman coinage.

-One of the most important novelties were the assignment to the senate of the control of the coinage in copper and in oricalco, underlined from it initials her/it "SC" (Senatus Consulto) present in these coins, with the direct control of the emperor of the mintage of coins in gold and silver.
+One of the most important innovation was the assignment to the senate of the control of the coinage in copper and in orichalcum (a brass alloy with a league to the 80% of copper and the 20% of zinc), pointed out by the initials "SC" (Senatus Consulto) present in these coins, maintaining the direct control of the emperor for the coins in gold and silver.

 asse di Augusto asse di Augusto